RMS Admission: Complete Guide to Rashtriya Military School Admission

 12. What is the curriculum followed in RMS?

-Rashtriya Military Schools follow the CBSE (Central Board of Secondary Education) curriculum from Class 6 to Class 12.
+Rashtriya Military Schools follow the CBSE curriculum from Class 6 to Class 12.
 The medium of instruction is English.

 13. Is there negative marking in the RMS entrance exam?

-No. As per the current exam pattern, there is no negative marking in the RMS entrance examination.
-Candidates should attempt all questions.
+No. As per the current exam pattern, there is no negative marking in the RMS entrance examination, so candidates should attempt every question.

 14. When does the RMS admission process typically start?